Lynnwood City Center station: Light rail

 Light rail service from the station began at 12:37 p.m. on August 30, 2024, on the 1 Line.
 The ribbon-cutting ceremony for the extension was held at Lynnwood City Center station and attended by hundreds of people; it was followed by a night market with booths and vendors representing 165 community organizations.
 2 Line service from Lynnwood is expected to begin in 2025.
 Trains from Lynnwood are anticipated to take 28 minutes to reach Westlake station in Downtown Seattle.
-Community Transit plans to truncate most of its commuter routes to Lynnwood Transit Center and add new all-day express routes along the Interstate 5 corridor; a temporary Sound Transit Express route that runs parallel to the 1 Line is planned to launch in 2024 to accommodate overflow passengers until the 2 Line opens and provides full capacity to Lynnwood.
+Community Transit trunated most of its commuter routes to Lynnwood Transit Center and added new all-day express routes along the Interstate 5 corridor; a temporary Sound Transit Express route that runs parallel to the 1 Line launched in 2024 to accommodate overflow passengers until the 2 Line opens and provides full capacity to Lynnwood.
+The 2 Line entered simulated service on February 14, 2026, with passengers able to board trains from Lynnwood to International District/Chinatown station.

 A further extension of the light rail system to Everett is planned to carry the 1 Line and 2 Line and be opened in phases from 2037 to 2041.

 Transit-oriented development

 Sound Transit determined in 2011 that the area around the transit center had "moderate to strong" potential for transit-oriented development, including housing and offices.
 The area around the transit center is part of a regional growth center designated by the Puget Sound Regional Council; the Lynnwood city government designated the area between the transit center and the Alderwood Mall to the northeast as its city center, preparing for heavy development that is expected to follow light rail expansion.
 The city raised the height limits for buildings in the area to 350 ft in 2005, looking to "resemble downtown Bellevue".

+A 19 acre strip mall north of 200th Street Southwest is planned to be redeveloped into Northline Village, a complex of mid-rise buildings and parks.
+The buildings would have 1,369 total housing units, retail space, and offices.
+The city government approved a 15-year development agreement in 2019 but construction has been paused due to financial issues.
 The light rail station's northeast construction staging area was offered for transit-oriented affordable housing development per Sound Transit's policies for reusing surplus land.
 A 2024 proposal from Housing Hope for the site comprises two buildings with 167 units of affordable units in various configurations, a medical clinic, a community center, and other spaces.
 The planned complex would span a daylit creek.
 The plaza area at the station is planned to host a seasonal farmers' market beginning in April 2026 through a rent-free agreement between Sound Transit and the Lynnwood city government.